-Dynamic Positioning System Design
+Section 2 Dynamic Positioning System Design

-Subsystem or Equip ment Minimum Requirements for each Classification Notation Component DPS-0 (1) DPS-1 DPS-2 DPS-3 (5) Remarks Generators and Prime Movers Non-redundant Non-redundant Redundant Redundant, in separate compartments (5) See Subsection 3/3 Power Main Switchb oard 1 1 0 1 with bus-tie 2 with bus-ties, in separate compartments System Bus-tie Breake er 0 1 2 See Subsection 3/5 Distribution S ystem Non-redundant Non-redundant Redundant Redundant, in separate compartments Power Manage ement (2) No No Yes Yes Thrusters Arrangement of f Thrusters Non-redundant Non-redundant Redundant Redundant, in separate compartments See Subsection 4/3 DP Control: Number of Control Computers Manual Position Control: Joystick with Auto Heading 0 1 2 2 + 1 in backup control station S 5/2 5 Yes Yes Yes Yes See 5/3.5 Control Manual Thrus ter Control Yes Yes Yes Yes See 4/9.5 System Position Reference Systems 1 2 3 2 + 1in backup control station Wind 1 2 3 2 + 1 in backup control station See Subsection $5/11$, Sensors: MRU (3) 0 1 3 2 + 1 in backup control station 10/3.3, 10/5.5, 10/7.3 Gyro 1 2 3 2 + 1 in backup control station UP S 0 1 2 2 + 1 in separate compartment See Subsection 3/9 Backup Contr rol Station for B ackup Unit N/A N/A N/A Yes See 5/9.3 Cons sequence Analyz zer No No Yes Yes See Subsection 5/13 FMEA No No Yes Yes See Subsection 2/11
+Subsystem or Component Equip oment Minimum Requirements for each Classification Notation DPS-0 DPS-1 (7) DPS-2 (8) DPS-3 ^{(5) (9)} Remarks DP Control Control C Number of Computers 0 1 2 2 + 1 in backup control station See 5/3.5 Manual Posi Joystick with tion Control: Auto Heading Yes Yes Yes Yes see 5/5.5 Manual Thru uster Control Yes Yes Yes Yes See 4/9.5 Control System Position Refe rence Systems 1 2 3 2 + 1 in backup control station Sensors: Wind MRU (3) Vessel Heading (6) 1 0 1 2 1 2 3 3 3 2 + 1 in backup control station 2 + 1 in backup control station 2 + 1 in backup control station See 5/11, 10/3.3, 10/5.5, 10/7.3 U PS 0 1 2 2 + 1 in separate compartment See 3/9 Backup Control Station for Backup Unit N/A N/A N/A Yes See 5/9.3 С onsequence Anal lyzer No No Yes Yes See 5/13 FMEA No No Yes Yes See 2/11

-Notes:

-DPS-0 is an ABS system class.
-It is a manual position control system fitted with automatic heading control and with a free-standing position reference system.
-DPS-1, DPS-2 and DPS-3 are in line with IMO equipment class 1, class 2 and class 3, respectively.

-2 If all thrusters are direct diesel drive, a power management system is not required.

-3 (1 November 2013) If position reference systems are dependent on correction of the measurements for roll and pitch noise, their associated MRUs are required.

-4 (1 November 2013) For enhanced system (EHS-P, EHS-F and EHS-C), additional information is provided in Section 8, Table 1.

-5 (1 November 2013) Where "separate compartments" is indicated, the equipment is to be located in separate compartments arranged to support the worst case failure design intent in respect of DPS-3 failure criteria.
+- 1 DPS-0 is an ABS system class.
+It applies to a manual position control system fitted with automatic heading control and with a free-standing position reference system.
+DPS-1, DPS-2 and DPS-3 are in line with IMO equipment class 1, class 2 and class 3, respectively. - 2 If all thrusters are direct diesel drive, a power management system is not required. - 3 (1 November 2013) If position reference systems are dependent on correction of the measurements for roll and pitch noise, their associated MRUs are required. - 4 For enhanced system (EHS-E, EHS-P, EHS-F and EHS-C), additional information is provided in 8/5 TABLE 1. - 5 (1 November 2013) Where "separate compartments" is indicated, the equipment is to be located in separate compartments arranged to support the worst-case failure design intent in respect of DPS-3 failure criteria. - 6 Where three (3) vessel heading sensors are required, one of these may be a THD (Transmitting Heading Device), such as a GPS-Satellite-Compass.
+This is to have type approval for compliance with the Performance standards for Marine Transmitting Heading Devices (THDs), as referenced by SOLAS Chapter V, by a recognized certification agency/ organization. - 7 DPS-1+ notation may be assigned for DP system meeting DPS-1 requirements plus 1 stern thruster. - 8 DPS-2+ notation may be assigned for DP system meeting DPS-2 requirements plus 2 stern thrusters and redundancy of static components. - 9 DPS-3+ notation may be assigned for DP system meeting DPS-3 requirements plus 2 stern thrusters.